ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 designated page number is used for left pages, and the next page (if it exists) for right pages.

-        "formats" : {
+    formats {

       // By default, a page has:
-            "default" : {
+      default {

-                // No title/subtitle.
+        // No title and subtitle.
-                "title"     : null,
+        title :      false
-                "subtitle"  : null,
+        subtitle :   false

-                // Footer is title -- page number.
-                "footer"    : [ "%{title}", "", "%{page}" ],
+        // Footer is title -- page number. footer :     [ "%{title}" "" "%{page}" ]

         // Background pages: 5 and 6 from bgdemo.
-               "background" : "examples/bgdemo.pdf:5",
+        background : "examples/bgdemo.pdf:5"
-            },
+      }

-            // The first page of a song has:
+      // The first page of a song has: title {
-            "title" : {

         // Title and subtitle.
-                "title"     : [ "", "%{title}", "" ],
+        title :      [ ""   "%{title}"      ""        ]
-                "subtitle"  : [ "", "%{subtitle}", "" ],
+        subtitle :   [ ""   "%{subtitle}"   ""        ]
         // Footer with page number.
-                "footer"    : [ "", "", "%{page}" ],
+        footer :     [ ""   ""              "%{page}" ]

         // Background pages: 3 and 4 from bgdemo.
-               "background" : "examples/bgdemo.pdf:3",
+        background : "examples/bgdemo.pdf:3"
-            },
+      }

-            // The very first output page is slightly different:
+      // The very first output page is slightly different: first {
-            "first" : {

         // It has title and subtitle, like normal 'first' pages.
         // But no footer.
-                "footer"    : null,
+        footer :     false

         // Background pages: 1 and 2 from bgdemo.
+        background : "examples/bgdemo.pdf:1"
+      }

+        // Filler pages (for alignment) are empty by default. filler {

+        title :      false
+        subtitle :   false
+        footer :     false
-               "background" : "examples/bgdemo.pdf:1",
+        background : false
-            },
-        },
+      }
+    }

 The effect of the above settings can be seen in the following picture.